ShimantoRahman/empulse/docs/guide/training/minimax_models.rst

         and :class:`~empulse.models.ProfMPMClassifier` fix scale invariance using the canonical constraint :math:`w^T(\mu_1 - \mu_0) = 1`.
 No penalty term.
     * - ``> 0``
       - The Lp-regularised variants.
-Solved using coordinate descent with an L1 or L2 penalty on the weights added to the objective.
+An L1 or L2 penalty on the weights is added to the objective, and the canonical constraint is replaced by margin constraints: each class mean must lie at least one unit inside its own half-space, :math:`w^T\mu_1 + b \geq 1` and :math:`-(w^T\mu_0 + b) \geq 1`.
+Solved using coordinate descent.

 ``penalty`` chooses between ``'l1'`` and ``'l2'`` for the regularised form, and ``ridge_penalty`` adds a small amount to the diagonal of the covariance estimates.
 Raise it when the covariance